-Also almost any real disease has been blamed on Lyme disease, even with zero scientific evidence.
+Also, many real diseases have been falsely blamed on Lyme disease.
 Despite claims by chronic Lyme believers, there is no link between Lyme disease and any of a myriad of conditions including: autism, ALS, MS, Alzheimer’s, and Parkinson’s.

 CDC: Tick-borne Diseases of the United States (reference manual)

 Dr. Lantos and Wormser: Chronic Coinfections in Patients Diagnosed with Chronic Lyme Disease: A Systematic Review